-There are many sections in a business plan, including the marketing and financial plans, operating plan, and staffing plan.
+There are many sections in an organic food restaurant business plan, including the marketing and financial plans, operating plan, and staffing plan.
 When the document is almost completed, it is time to write the Executive Summary.
 This is a one or two page summary of what is contained in the rest of the document.
 Though it is written last, it is the first introduction the reader gets to the entrepreneur’s intentions.
 It briefly explains many items that are fully developed in the rest of the document.

 - Basic Information – The introduction paragraph presents the name of the eatery and its general location.
 In one or two sentences, the entrepreneur can explain that it will serve certain foods.
 If true, it is important to mention that other types of selections will be served, like ethnic recipes, vegetarian, or gluten-free recipes.
 To entice the reader, add a short description as to why the entrepreneur decided on this type of menu theme and where the ingredients will come from.

 - Atmosphere – In one or two paragraphs, explain the atmosphere or ambiance of the organic food restaurant business plan.
 Will it be a cheerful, family-style place, a rustic eatery, or an upscale chic eating establishment catering to working professionals?
 Is the atmosphere casual or formal?
 What is the decorating theme?
 What colors were chosen?
 Are there booths or tables or both?
 Paint a picture with words so the reader has a clear idea of what the eatery will look like.

 - Staffing – Who is the chef, and what is her or her specialty?
 Is there a need for wait staff, a cashier, dishwater and busboys or girls?
 Will the owner primarily manage the organic food restaurant business plan, or will he or she cook, wait tables, or greet guests?